EdEncarnacion/Ideal-Customer-Behavior-Analysis/README.md

 This repository is structured to provide a clear and detailed understanding of the ideal customer for our digital wallet application.
 It includes the Jupyter Notebook with the analysis and a `.txt` file for the map visualization code, ensuring a comprehensive yet accessible exploration of our data.

 ---

-By delving into this project, we aim to elevate our understanding of our customer base, driving growth and ensuring the longevity of our digital wallet service.